EvilPiza/Cobalt-CDP-Test-Code/README.md

 I forgot to fork so im leaving the readme as is

-since my library was meant for 1.8.9 forge mods (but ig can be used for more than that) this is a template that already has the library installed
+since my library was meant for 1.8.9 forge mods (but ig can be used for more than that) this is a cobalt-cdp template

 # Architectury Loom based template for 1.8.9 forge mods